dmrazzy/documentation/docs/readme/principles/privacy-and-security/privacy.md

 - 📉 Minimal data exposure across system components
 - 🔒 Robust protection against unauthorized access and misuse
 - 🛡️ Compliance with privacy principles like data minimization and purpose limitation
-- 🌐 Alignment with global data privacy standards (e.g., GDPR, DPDP Act)
+- 🌐 Alignment with standards and specifications. (refer [here](https://docs.mosip.io/1.2.0/readme/standards-and-specifications) to know more about the standards and specification)

 MOSIP achieves Functional Privacy through the following key mechanisms: